Yasutaka Yanagi

-Yasutaka Yanagi (柳 育崇, Yanagi Yasutaka) is a Japanese footballer.
-He is a defensive midfielder who plays for J2 League side Fagiano Okayama.
+Yasutaka Yanagi (柳 育崇, Yanagi Yasutaka) is a Japanese footballer who plays as a centre-back for J1 League club Fagiano Okayama.

 Early career

 He was educated at the Kashima Antlers Junior Youth team and played for Yachiyo High School and Senshu University before moving to Singapore in 2017.

 Club career

-Albirex Niigata Singapore FC
+Albirex Niigata Singapore

-Yanagi signed his first professional contract with Albirex Niigata Singapore FC, a satellite team of J.League side Albirex Niigata, playing in the top tier of football in Singapore, the S.League.
+Yanagi signed his first professional contract with Albirex Niigata Singapore, a satellite team of J.League side Albirex Niigata, who play in the S.League.

 Yanagi's stellar performances for the White Swans earned him a spot in the Singapore Selection side that took on Selangor FA in the annual Sultan of Selangor's Cup.

 During the September international break, he was selected to participate in a week-long training stint with his parent club.
 He traveled to Niigata prefecture with club captain Shuto Inaba and the duo trained with the first team, playing in a training match against Iwaki FC, a non-J League team.

 He played a total of 22 league games for the White Swans and scored 2 goals as they claimed the quadruple for the second consecutive year.
-His importance for the team is highlighted in the fact that he White Swans’ only two losses came when he was not on the field.
+His importance for the team is highlighted in the fact that the White Swans’ only two losses came when he was not on the field.